Built First. Built Better. Still Ahead.

 “Because we can handle more media faster and with less human intervention, we are able to scale more rapidly,” says Pete.
 “We can meet deadlines faster and handle larger volumes of content.”

 Crucially, security has been elevated to a new level.
 “No one actually sees anything until it’s in the system,” Pete explains.
 “We treat every project, whether a theatrical release or a YouTube short, with the same high security.
-Using BLAM Content Factory makes that simple.”
+Using BLAM makes that simple.”

 Reliability has been another major success factor.
 “The platform is robust” says Pete.
 “If there’s ever a hiccup, Blue Lucy fixes it.
 There’s never a ‘known bug you have to live with’.
 That’s been seriously important for us because our operation runs 24/7.”